The 7 Best Niacinamide Toners for Skin Brightening and Oil Control | Pulse Nigeria

 6. Dr. G R.E.D Blemish Clear Soothing Toner

-Additionally, this toner contains aloe vera extract to hydrate and soothe irritation.
-Sugarcane and Willow Bark Extract are natural sources of Alpha-Hydroxy and Beta-Hydroxy acids, which exfoliate and gently smooth out skin texture.
-Dr G R.E.D is a K-beauty brand famous for its acne-fighting products.
+Additionally, this toner contains Aloe Vera Extract to hydrate and soothe irritation, Sugarcane and Willow Bark Extract, which are natural sources of Alpha-Hydroxy and Beta-Hydroxy acids to gently exfoliate and smooth out skin texture.
+Dr. G R.E.D is a K-beauty brand that is famous for their acne-fighting products.
 Price: $14.95.
-Where to Buy: Shop Amazon.
+Where To Buy: Shop Amazon.

 7. Beauty of Joseon Ginseng Essence Water